Defence of democracy and neutrality

 "You get nothing."

-For a long time, I didn't take such remarks seriously, because I didn't know that much about what had happened to my family in Nazi Germany during World War II, but only from general studies of history and economics.
+For a long time, I didn't take such remarks seriously.
+I grew up in a liberal, educated family in the liberal postwar society.
 The pages of an old copy from a library in Zürich are now glued to a shop window in a building that is being renovated.

 |